 Attend as many Committee Meetings as possible.
 Report to the Troop Committee at each meeting.

 Support troop service projects, and activities.

-Participate on Board of Reviews as requested by the Advancement Coordinator.
+Participate on the Board of Reviews as requested by the Advancement Coordinator.

 Assist the other area Coordinators when requested.